dilshankarunarathne/cpp-notes/README.md

 }
 ```

 Objects we create are instances of classes.
 They have a lifetime.
 When we call a constructor, memory is allocated for that particular object in stack.
-The object goes out of scope, usually at a }, and then the reserved memory is released.
-In C++ there is a saying RAII – Resource Acquisition is Initialization, that means if we have a resource that needs to be managed (e.g.- an opened file, a database connection or a windows cursor), the constructor will acquire the resource and once its lifetime ends, the destructor will be called to release the resource.
+The object goes out of scope, usually at a `}`, and then the reserved memory is released.

+In C++ there is a saying **RAII – Resource Acquisition is Initialization**, that means if we have a resource that needs to be managed (e.g.- an opened file, a database connection or a windows cursor), the constructor will acquire the resource and once its lifetime ends, the destructor will be called to release the resource.
 Whenever if needed, we can use { } to cover any code.
 If we cover an object with a pair of curly braces, once control reaches the end brace, the destructor will be called.

 We can use 'make' to compile a C++ program with multiple files.
 Or we can use an IDE.